-Black History Month is the nationally observed time set aside to celebrate Black people, bear witness to our history, and honor our achievements.
-It’s a glorious —but awfully short— period that has become a focal point for major companies and brands.
-They look to capitalize on the power of Black culture.
+Black History Month is when others bear witness to our history and honor our achievements.
+It’s a glorious —but awfully short— period that has become a focal point for major companies and brands who look to capitalize on the power of Black culture.
 Well executed advertisements roll out and Black people are suddenly included on platforms that usually are exclusionary.
 Additionally, schools repeat the same narratives about the same iconic figures.
 But, Black people exist all year long and our history is more complex than its often given credit for.

 In 2019, Wanna Thompson wrote on the importance of media outlets centering Black voices throughout the year.
 “Granted, this is a win for many Black writers eager to share their stories and add a byline or two in the process, but it also proves that Blackness is only considered valuable during Black History Month,” Thompson wrote for HelloGiggles.